Your cart is currently empty!

 How do I set limits?

-Sadly, often that’s a euphemism for punishing or shaming your child.
+Sadly, 'setting limits' is often, like 'setting consequences', a euphemism for punishing or shaming your child.

 Such as, "DO NOT HIT ME!!!
 Speak!
 Use words.
 In this family we try and respect each other.
 I am listening.
 Come, darling, tell me what you have to say."
 Note the de-escalation — you are modeling going from high intensity to a calmer, more connected state.

-I really can’t see the point of people advising us to ‘take away privileges’.
-Your child is hitting you, and you scream "That’s it, you lose your mobile phone for a week!!!"
+When I see advice to 'take away privileges', I disagree.
+Your child is hitting you, and you scream "That's it, you lose your mobile phone for a week!!!"
 How is that going to make your child considerate and connected?

-As I demonstrate in Chapter 14 of my book, and in Bitesize, there is plenty you can do to be neither a victim nor a persecutor.
+As I demonstrate in Chapter 14 of my book, and in my Bitesize audio collection, there is plenty you can do to be neither a victim nor a persecutor.

 Do 'consequences' (punishments) and bribes work?

-My book and Bitesize are packed with guidance for you to connect using compassionate persistence .
-I believe this is the most risk-free, productive way, of guiding your child, step by step, to manage a meal, to refrain from throwing their plate at a wall, to stay in the house when they were going to run away, to speak politely.
+My book and Bitesize are packed with guidance for you to connect using compassionate persistence.
+In my experience this is usually the most risk-free, productive way, of guiding your child, step by step, to manage a meal, to refrain from throwing their plate at a wall, to stay in the house when they were going to run away, to speak politely.

 Compassionate persistence is more rational than 'taking away privileges'.
 Your child doesn't choose to find eating terrifying.
 Your child doesn't choose for their nervous system to be in such a state of threat that they become unrecognisable.